-Further information is provided in the annexes: annex B has details of the nomination process; annex C provides more information on the TPSPB; annex D contains the Terms of Reference for the Board; and annex E is a copy of the seven principles underpinning public life.
+Further information is provided in the annexes: Annex B has details of the nomination process; Annex C provides more information on the TPSPB; Annex D contains the Terms of Reference for the Board; and annex E is a copy of the seven principles underpinning public life.

-We would like interested candidates to complete annexes F, G and H and provide a personal statement of no more than 250 words (annex J) along with a CV.
-Applications may be submitted by individuals or through your organisation by 18 March 2022 to TPS.Pensionboardsecretariat@education.gov.uk.
-Shortlisting is expected to take place during the week commencing 21 March 2022, with a view to informal interviews being held by Teams in April 2022.
+We would like interested candidates to complete annexes F, G and H and provide a personal statement of no more than 250 words (Annex J) along with a CV.
+Applications may be submitted by individuals or through your organisation by midnight, Friday, 5 January 2024 to TPS.Pensionboardsecretariat@education.gov.uk.
+Shortlisting is expected to take place during the week commencing 8 January 2024, with a view to informal interviews being held by Teams in 22 January 2024.

-We are very grateful for your support in helping us to identify a dynamic individuals who will add value to the Board.
+We are very grateful for your support in helping us to identify dynamic individuals who will add value to the Board.
 If you have any questions, please contact the Secretariat email address above.